Category Archives: Javascript

 AppleAppStore Available_GooglePlay_Button

-I’ve just released a new magickal tool: The Sigilizer.
-Below follows the explanation presented within the app:
+I’ve just released a new magickal tool: the Sigilizer.
+Below is the explanation presented within the app:

-Sigilization is a magickal technique that involves redesigning a desire mantric or pictorially and charge it in a state of Gnosis, so that the created symbol can access the almighty “Subconscious”, able to make that wish come true.
+Sigilization is a magickal technique that involves redesigning a desire, either mantric or pictorial, and charging it in a state of Gnosis so that the created symbol can access the almighty “Subconscious,” ultimately helping make that wish come true.

-There are several ways to create a sigil, but the methodology used by the Sigilizer to create mantric sigils was made popular by Austin Osman Spare and consists of 3 steps:
+There are several ways to create a sigil, but the method used by the Sigilizer to create mantric sigils was popularized by Austin Osman Spare and consists of three simple steps:

 1 – Declare an intent: